iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.phe.couchto5K 3 reviews"/>
 </p>

+> App has a glitch from week 4.
+The voice is out of sync with the timer which is really off putting and have to check the timer while running.
+If I open another app for example to change my music this app stops working and have to start the run again and skip to where I was.
+Not ideal while running.
+Would be a great app if it didn't have bugs<br> :date: __2021-04-18 00:28:38__

+> So downloaded this app and used it with music on my old phone.
+Used Jo as my coach as she sounds sincere.
+New phone now cant listen to Jo & music- it says "can't use music with this trainer".
+Use Laura, got my music but no marker for half way through to turn around- guessing.
+Why is it so random and variable???<br> :date: __2021-04-17 20:14:29__

+> Great Idea!
+Very basic, app need work.
+Issues include: Volume of narrator is very low compared to other apps at the same phone volume level so I can't play music while trying to listen to instructions.
+Silent running for me.
+Not intuitive and I consistant, on the last day week two second to last run is the only time Sanjeev does not tell me to start running.
+Pointless celebrity Voices, they all say the exact same thing...
+What's the point?
+I genuinely thought they had recorded it for someone.<br> :date: __2021-04-15 08:23:54__

+> Great app, but since the update I have lost my coach, so not much point to it after that.
+Before I lost my coach, it was a great app, gave you motivation and teaches you well.<br> :date: __2021-04-14 08:13:40__

 > Like the app, super easy and helps push you to the goal.
 However, it is highly irritating that certain people haven't recorded every run so you find yourself swapping around.<br> :date: __2021-04-11 23:14:11__